openfresh/android-kotlin-style-guide/README.md

 ## Rule

 * Use a formatter in `/.idea/codeStyleSttings.xml`
-* Start a new line at right vertica line on android studio. (about 130 characters)
+* Wrap lines at the right vertical line on android studio.
+(The maximum number of characters per line is about 130 characters)

 ### Coding rules